 Completing these activities will contribute to off-the-job learning.
-Apprentices can book a 1:1 with their tutor to discuss Bud in detail, exempting activities where relevant and also setting their personalised activities that are tailored to Apprentices and the employer's needs.
+Apprentices can book a 1:1 with their tutor to discuss Bud in detail, exempting activities where relevant and also setting their personalised activities that are tailored to the Apprentice's and the employer's needs.